 Those little changes here and there, be it shrinking a package but charging the same amount, or using cheaper materials, or cutting corners by stopping a service that’s conveniently also good for the environment, are small ways that companies can save more money.
-The way airlines do it though is pretty fascinating…
+The way airlines in particular do it is pretty fascinating…

 I once read that when an airline removed just one olive from each of its in-flight salads in the 1980s, it wound up saving them $55,000 a year.
 Besides not having to buy as many olives, they also didn’t have to deal with as much weight per flight.
-Not that several dozen olives per flight cost all that much but when you’re talking about a big flying tube that can use up 1 gallon of gasoline per second, every little bit really does help.
+Not that several dozen olives per flight cost all that much but when you’re talking about a big flying tube that can use up to 1 gallon of gasoline per second, every little bit really does help.

 Nowadays, of course, it helps immensely that airlines don’t give full meals to most passengers anymore; you don’t have to worry about olives in salads when only the 20 people in First Class are getting a salad, and that’s only if it’s a longer flight.
 But there are lots of other ways that corners have been cut…

 - When Qantas introduced its first non-stop commercial flight between Perth and London (17 hours), they introduced all kinds of ways to be lighter.
 New glassware, plates, cutlery and linen on board were reduced 11% in weight.
 They also decreased the weight of their trolley carts for international flights from 25kg to just 18kg.
 After these new items were rolled out to all their aircraft, Qantas saved about 535,000 kg (1.2 million pounds) per year on fuel.